10 Best Password Managers for Chrome in 2024: Top Deals

 • Total Adblock integration.

-The Secure Me tool can be used to remotely log out of your Total Password account on all devices.
-This can help to protect your accounts from unauthorized access.
-You can also use Secure Me to log out of all websites you’re logged into and to delete your browsing history.
+The Secure Me tool allows you to remotely log out of your Total Password account on all devices — which is particularly useful if you leave your computer open at work, school, or anywhere else.
+You can also use it to log out of all websites you’re logged into and delete your browsing history — a feature I found more useful than Google’s offering, which is limited to Google accounts only.

 Total Password plans come with a free download of Total Adblock, too, which is a capable ad blocker that can improve your browsing experience in a number of ways.
-Total Adblock blocks ads and trackers, helping to speed up page load times and protect your privacy.
-It also has a number of other features that can enhance your browsing experience, such as the ability to block pop-ups and whitelist websites that you trust.
+Total Adblock blocked more ads and trackers than Chrome’s built-in ad blocker in my tests, helping to speed up page load times and protect my privacy.
+It also has a number of other features that enhance your browsing experience, such as the ability to block pop-ups and whitelist websites that you trust.

 7. Total Password — Free Ad Blocker Included